-Cardinal’s Welcome His Eminence, Timothy Cardinal Dolan Restore St. Patrick's Cathedral Mission News History & Heritage
+Cardinal’s Welcome His Eminence, Timothy Cardinal Dolan Trustees of St. Patrick’s Cathedral Board of St. Patrick's Cathedral Landmark Foundation Restore St. Patrick's Cathedral Mission News History & Heritage

 The History of St. Patrick’s Cathedral

 1785 - In New York City there were only two hundred Catholics and one priest.
 The predecessor church of St. Patrick’s Cathedral was dedicated to the Prince of the Apostles - Saint Peter - and was built and dedicated on Barclay Street in lower Manhattan.
 It is the oldest Roman Catholic parish in New York City Today.

 1805 - Mrs. Elizabeth Bayley Seton, founder of the Sisters of Charity in this country, was converted to Catholicism and made her profession of faith, received first communion and was confirmed in the old Saint Peter’s Church.

 1808 - The Diocese of New York was created and comprised the entire State of New York and the eastern part of New Jersey.
 It was one of four suffrage sees within the Archdiocese of Baltimore.